-The last firmware update (from version 1.7.1461 to 1.7.1526) was done on April 08, 2016, after the device had issues “downloading the main control panel” and rendered it useless.
+The last firmware update (from version 1.7.1461 to 1.7.1526) was performed on April 08, 2016, after the device experienced issues “downloading the main control panel,” rendering it useless.

 And so, one day in July this year, I saw the dreaded firmware update – 1.7.1604– that would turn an otherwise very useful device into a door stopper.

-Of course, I did not do the firmware update but, instead, called Sony’s customer service (in the U.S., it’s: 1-800-222-7669) to ask them what to do with a useless unit.
+Of course, I did not do the firmware update, but instead called Sony’s customer service (in the U.S., it’s 1-800-222-7669) to ask them what to do with a useless unit.

 To the company’s credit, it promptly replaced a product that had reached its ‘end-of-life’ (aka, planned obsolescence), with a choice of either an alarm clock/AM-FM radio (ICF-C1) or a Bluetooth speaker (XB10) after I e-mailed the image of the unit’s serial number.